amor71/LiuAlgoTrader/docs/source/(Advanced) Setup.rst

 Database Schema script
 **********************

-The following SQL script may be used to create the required database schema to LiuAlgoTrader needs:
+The following SQL script creates the required database schema:

 .. literalinclude:: ../../database/schema.sql
   :language: SQL
   :linenos:

+**NOTE**:
-the latest schema file can be found in the `database` folder in LiuAlgoTrader distribution , it is recommended to always use the latest DB schema file, which is backward compatible and executing the scripts will automatically migrate the data to the latest version.
+When updating from a predecessor version of `LiuAlgoTrader`, it is recommended to re-run the database script. the latest schema file can be found in the `database` folder in LiuAlgoTrader distribution.
+The script is backward compatible and executing the scripts will automatically migrate the data to the latest version.

 Data Providers